jfelipearaujo/plantuml-install/README.md

 NOTE: The command has to be run as `root` or `sudo`.

-After that, I recommend this VS Code extension: https://marketplace.visualstudio.com/items?itemName=jebbs.plantuml
+After that, I recommend this VS Code extension [PlantUML](https://marketplace.visualstudio.com/items?itemName=jebbs.plantuml).

 To test, open an *.puml file and press Alt+D to see the preview :)